nicshrly/cse15l-lab-reports/lab1.md

 ![Image](lr1_p3.png)

-- `cd <path>`: switches the current working directory to the given path
+- `cd <path>`: switches the current working directory to the given path. (nothing will show up when u run this command, so to see if it actually worked, you can use the command `pwd` after)

 ![Image](lr1_p3.2.png)